taboola/Backstage-API/README.md

 For the most part, this Git Repo has been *retired*.
 Please use the [*online docs*](https://developers.taboola.com/backstage-api/reference) instead.

-For **publisher reports**, refer to the [Backstage Reports](https://github.com/taboola/Backstage-API/blob/master/Backstage%20API%20-%20Reports.pdf) doc in this repo.
+For **publisher reports**, refer to [Backstage Reports](https://github.com/taboola/Backstage-API/blob/master/Backstage%20API%20-%20Reports.pdf) in this repo.